azaricstefan/azaricstefan/README.md

 **azaricstefan/azaricstefan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-- 🔭 I’m currently working on Azure Synapse, SQL on-demand
+- 🔭 I’m currently working on Azure Synapse Analytics, serverless SQL
 - 🌱 I’m currently learning Go, Swift
 - 👯 I’m looking to collaborate on open-source projects.
 - 🤔 I’m looking for help with ...
-- 💬 Ask me about Azure Synapse | SQL on-demand | Azure Kubernetes Services
+- 💬 Ask me about Azure Synapse | serverless SQL | Azure Kubernetes Services
 - 📫 How to reach me: https://twitter.com/azaricstefan
 - ⚡ Fun fact: I play underwater hockey!
 -->